 - Unemployment is of great concern as it relates to social instability in developing economies.

 - Growing corporate debt to fuel growth in new and emerging markets is pressuring risk bearing capacities.
 Today, more fragile balance sheets may be unable to absorb major losses.

 - Cyber-attacks are presenting an enormous threat to advanced economies, in particular for the US.

 - Emerging market economies are suffering due to slowing demand from China.
 The economic and societal fallout from the drop in commodity prices in exporter countries remains to be seen.

 - The crisis in the Middle East has deepened across the region and spilled into other countries in the form of terrorism.

 - The implications of advances in machine learning are not well-anticipated, and workforce fallout could be profound.

-As these and other trends are increasingly interconnected, organizations need to consider risks in the context of other risk to truly understand the potential impact to their organizations.
-Risks also vary geographically, which pressures global organizations to look beyond trends and exposures in their “home states.”
+As these and other trends are increasingly interconnected, organisations need to consider risks in the context of other risk to truly understand the potential impact to their organisations.
+Risks also vary geographically, which pressures global organisations to look beyond trends and exposures in their “home states.”

-This year’s report looks at the potential impacts of risks to businesses, and how private organizations can impact public policy frameworks.
+This year’s report looks at the potential impacts of risks to businesses, and how private organisations can impact public policy frameworks.